ppy/osu-performance/README.md

 ./osu-performance COMMAND {OPTIONS}
 ```

-where `COMMAND` controls which scores are the target of the computation.
+where command controls which scores are the target of the computation.
-The following parameters are valid:
+The following commands are valid:

-* `COMMAND`
 * `new`: Continually poll for new scores and compute pp of these
 * `all`: Compute pp of all users
 * `users`: Compute pp of specific users

 The gamemode to compute pp for can be selected via the `-m` option, which may take the value `osu`, `taiko`, `catch`, or `mania`.

-Information about further `OPTIONS` can be queried via
+Information about further options can be queried via

 ```sh
 ./osu-performance -h
 ```

-and further `OPTIONS` specific to the chosen `COMMAND` can be queried via
+and further options specific to the chosen command can be queried via

 ```sh
 ./osu-performance COMMAND -h